open-dis/AISGW/README.md

 Much work remains to be done.
 The broadcast address is hardwired in Network.java.
 The EntityType is set in the Ship constructor.
 There's a thread to periodically send DIS heartbeat messages.

+The program connects to an AIS server on a TCP port.
+The IP and port are currently hardwired in AISWG.